shanekrusen/bescoth-norichach/_articles/smertrios.md

 **In Practice:**

 In light of these analyses, a larger picture of *Smertrios* seems to emerge.
 In Bessus Noricon, *Smertrios* is a hero-God.
 He is closely associated with protecting and providing for the people, as well as ensuring new heroes fulfill their destiny as ordained by providence.
+In this sense, Smertrios is probably more important that any other Norican deity in the Nertobessus Noricon.

 **Interpretatio:**